How to Paint a Ceiling, Toronto Painter''s DIY Guide

 Anything 10 ft+, water-stained, or pre-1990 popcornDon't DIYQuote requiredN/AHire a pro

-The math that surprises people: starting-from-zero DIY costs almost as much as hiring a pro for a single room.
-The savings only show up if you already own the tools, or if you're doing several ceilings with the same gear.
-Add in the value of your weekend, the risk of a re-do (58% of DIYers spend more than they planned because of project errors, per Hippo Insurance, 2024), and the chiropractor bill, and the calculation often flips.
+Pro pricing across Toronto sits at about $0.65 per sq ft for flat ceilings and $1.50 per sq ft for stucco based on our 2026 condo ceiling rates.
+HST is extra on every Ontario painting invoice.
+The part that surprises people: starting-from-zero DIY costs almost as much as hiring a pro for one room.
+Add the value of your weekend, the risk of a re-do (58% of DIYers spend more than planned because of project errors per Hippo Insurance, 2024), and the math often flips.

 Get your free Toronto ceiling painting quote or call (416) 875-8706.